Walk 9 Dolforwyn Castle & Abermule

 (SO 150946) where you bear right.
 At the bottom of the field go through a gate on to a tarmac lane.

 Turn left and immediately right to cross the bridge over the end of the canal lock.
 Once across the canal turn right to follow the towpath back to Newtown and the Waggon and Horses.

-Abermule has a shop and 2 pubs, of of which, the Abermule Hotel, is open daily except Tuesday.
-The detour will add a mile onto the walk.
+Abermule has a shop and a pub, the Abermule Hotel, which is open daily except Tuesday.
+The detour will add 1.7 miles onto the walk.
 You can also catch either the 71 or X75 bus from Abermule back to Newtown.
 The main stop is on the same side of the road for both directions, near the village shop.
 Buses go every couple of hours every day except Sundays.
 For current schedule information see the notice board at the stop, call Traveline Cymru at 0871 2002233 or visit the web site, www.traveline.cymru/.
 To return to the walk you must retrace your steps across the iron bridge to the canal.